patrickfrey/mewa/doc/tutorial.md

 ```

 ### Typesystem Functions
-This chapter will survey the functions implementing the typesystem.
+This chapter will survey the functions used in the AST node functions we have now seen.
 They are also split into snippets covering different aspects.

 #### Reduction Weights
 Define all reduction weights of our language.
 We have explained the need for weighting reductions in the tutorial.